RAU

 Short description

-The samples taken by WESSLING and provided by the partners (road runoff, road sweepings, air particles) will be analysed according to the agreed and implemented analysis and sampling concept and through statistical evaluation.
-A significant amount of data will be generated for this purpose.
+The samples taken by WESSLING and provided by the partners (road runoff, road sweepings, air particles) were analysed according to the agreed and implemented analysis and sampling concept and through statistical evaluation.
+A significant amount of data has been generated for this purpose.

 WP 2.1 Production, use, recycling/recovering/disposing